SELF GUIDED AUDIO TOURS HAWAII

 family seeing aquatic animalsMaui Ocean Center, Photo by Hawaii Tourism Authority (HTA) / Daeja Fallas

-You may be thinking, but I have the real ocean all around me.
+You may be thinking, But I have the real ocean all around me!
 Trust us, it’s worth it.

-You can get up close and personal with tropical fish, sea turtles, stingrays, and even sharks.
+The center’s immersive exhibits showcase the heart of Hawaii’s ocean.
+You’ll get up close and personal with tropical fish, sea turtles, stingrays, and even sharks.

 While you’re there, you’ll see ocean creatures not found anywhere else in the world.